Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Evaluation

 \section{Evaluation}

-We conduct a set of experiments to evaluate the impact of the vector-acclerated multi-robot primitives on both pure validation and {\mrmp} algorithm performance.
-Section ~\ref{sec:experimental-design} describes our experimental design and Section~\ref{sec:results} reports the results of each experiment.
+We conduct a set of experiments to evaluate the impact of the vector-accelerated multi-robot primitives on both pure validation and {\mrmp} algorithm performance.
+Section ~\ref{sec:experimental-design} describes our experimental design and Sections~\ref{sec:validation-timing} and~\ref{sec:planner-exp} report the results of each experiment.